 Dental floss use goes back as far as prehistoric times.
-Dental flossing was first recommended by a dentist named Levi Spear Parmly in 1819.
+Manual flossing was first recommended by a dentist named Levi Spear Parmly in 1819.
 Floss was officially patented 55 years later by Asahel M. Shurtleff.

 If you floss too far down below the gum line or too aggressively, your gums may bleed.

 Waterpik Water Flossers and traditional string floss are two methods for interdental cleaning.
 Scientific studies show water flossing is more effective at removing plaque than traditional flossing.